AnnaRyb/markdownrepo/README.md

  **__Step 6.
 DETERMINE THE ERROR SPECIFICS__**
- *  in your session movie, you can find the exact moment and field where issue occurred:
+ >In the user's session's movie, you can find the exact moment and field where issue occurred:
  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Postal%20code.png)